w3c/wpsig/spc-psd2.md

 # Using SPC to fulfill PSD2 Requirements for SCA and Dynamic Linking

 Status: This is a draft document without consensus.
+The Editor hopes that the Web Payment Security Interest Group will develop this document and publish an Interest Group Note.
 Questions?
 Ian Jacobs &lt;ij@w3.org>.

 [Secure Payment Confirmation
-(SPC)](https://github.com/w3c/secure-payment-confirmation) is a new Web API to support streamlined authentication during a payment transaction.
+(SPC)](https://github.com/w3c/secure-payment-confirmation) is a new (draft) Web API to support streamlined authentication during a payment transaction.
 In this document we explain how SPC can be used to fulfill the Strong Customer Authentication (SCA) and Dynamic Linking